EdisonCat/blackboard/README.md

 #### ProgramController.java:
 ProgramController.java is the set of APIs that can be used to call ProgramService.java to call ProgramDao to operate program datasource.

+#### CourseController.java:
+CourseController.java is the set of APIs that can be used to call CourseService.java to call CourseDao to operate course datasource.

 ---
 ### Usage